 We are the largest distributor of information technology, or IT, products and supply chain solutions worldwide based on revenues.
 We offer a broad range of IT products and services and help generate demand and create efficiencies for our customers and suppliers around the world.
 The IT distribution industry in which we operate is characterized by narrow gross profit as a percentage of net sales, or gross margin, and narrow income from operations as a percentage of net sales, or operating margin.
-Historically, our margins have been impacted by pressures from price competition, as well as changes in vendor terms and conditions, including, but not limited to, reductions in vendor rebates and incentives, our ability to return inventory to vendors, and time periods qualifying for price protection.
+Historically, our margins have been impacted by pressures from price competition, as well as changes in vendor terms and conditions, including, but not limited to, variations in vendor rebates and incentives, our ability to return inventory to vendors, and time periods qualifying for price protection.
 We expect these competitive pricing pressures and restrictive vendor terms and conditions to continue in the foreseeable future.
 To mitigate these factors, we have implemented changes to and continue to refine our pricing strategies, inventory management processes and vendor program processes.
 In addition, we continuously monitor and change, as appropriate, certain terms and conditions offered to our customers to reflect those being imposed by our vendors.
 Our business also requires significant levels of working capital primarily to finance accounts receivable.
-We have historically relied on, and continue to rely heavily on, debt and trade credit from vendors for our working capital needs.
+We have historically relied on, and continue to rely heavily on, available cash, debt and trade credit from vendors for our working capital needs.

 In November 2004, we acquired all of the outstanding shares of Techpac Holdings Limited, or Tech Pacific, one of Asia-Pacific's largest technology distributors, for cash and the assumption of debt.
-This acquisition provides us with a strong management and employee base with excellent execution capabilities, a history of solid operating margins and profitability, and a strong presence in the growing Asia-Pacific region.
-We are in the process of integrating the operations of Tech Pacific and expect to incur integration expenses of approximately \$15 million for workforce reductions, closure of redundant facilities, relocation and other integration actions related to this acquisition.
-We expect that these costs will be substantially recognized through 2005; however, expenses recorded during each quarter may vary depending on the timing of certain actions.
-In the first quarter of 2005, integration expenses incurred totaled \$4.0 million (approximately \$2.8 million net of tax), (see Note 5 to consolidated financial statements).
+This acquisition provides us with a strong management and employee base, a history of solid operating margins and profitability, and a strong presence in the growing Asia-Pacific region.
+We continue to integrate the operations of our pre-existing Asia-Pacific business with Tech Pacific and expect this to be substantially completed by the end of the 2005.
+We expect aggregate integration expenses of approximately \$15 million for workforce reductions, closure of redundant facilities, relocation and other integration actions related to this acquisition, which will be substantially recognized through the end of 2005.
+The Company has recognized integration expenses of \$2.5 million (\$1.3 million in reorganization costs and \$1.2 million charged to selling, general and administrative expenses or SG&A expenses) and \$10.1 million (\$4.7 million in reorganization costs and \$5.4 million charged to selling, general and administrative expenses or SG&A expenses), in the third quarter of 2005 and the first nine months of 2005, respectively (see Note 5 to consolidated financial statements).